 While Ulexite melts well, it does have a very high LOI (that means that gases are generated during melting).
 For this reason it is not possible to produce ultra-clear glazes at low temperatures (as with frits).
-Notwithstanding this, by doing a double-soak firing it is possible to clear many more bubbles.
-Thinner glazes layer are also much more transparent.
+Notwithstanding this, by doing a drop-and-hold firing it is possible to clear many more bubbles.
+Thinner glaze layering is also much more transparent.

 Ulexite is available industrially from Turkey and Chile.
 It is used in the fiberglass industry as a melter but its potential has never been exploited to any extent in ceramic glazes.

 These cone 04 glazes have the same recipe (a version of Worthington Clear sourcing B2O3 from Ulexite instead of Gerstley borate).
 While the one on the left is OK, the one on the right is great!
 Why?
 It has 10% added lead bisilicate frit.
 Of course, I would not recommend this, I am just demonstrating how well it melts.
 Still, we gasp at the thought of using lead while we thrive on unstable flux-deprived, glass-deprived and alumina-deprived base stoneware glazes with additions of toxic colorants like chrome and manganese!